luciotato/LiteScript/ast.lite.md

 Indent changed:
 if a closer was specified, an indent change before the closer is an error (line misaligned)

-                  if closer
-                    me.throwParseFailed "misaligned line.
+                    if closer, me.throwParseFailed "misaligned line.
 Indent: #{me.lexer.indent}.
 Expected indent: #{indent} or '#{closer}' to end list"

+check for excesive indent

+                    if me.lexer.indent > me.indent, me.throwError "misaligned indent #{me.lexer.posToString()} Excesive. indent is #{me.lexer.indent}, expected: #{me.indent} or less to close the block"

-else, if no closer specified, indent change => end of list
+else, no closer specified, indent change => end of list

                     break #end of list

-                #end if
+                end if

-in **freeForm mode**, comma is optional, NEWLINE is the separator
+in **freeForm mode**, separator (comma|semicolon) is optional, NEWLINE is valid as separator

-                me.optValue ','
+                me.optValue separator

             else

 Not **freeForm mode**, here 'comma' means: 'there is another item' any token other than comma means 'end of comma separated list'

-                comma = me.optValue(',')
+                separ = me.optValue(separator)
-                if no comma
+                if no separ
                   #any token other than comma means 'end of comma separated list'
                   if closer
-                    # if a closer was specified, it should be this not-comma token
+                    # but, if a closer was specified, it should be this not-comma token
-                    me.reqValue(closer) #we *require* the closer or throw error break # ok, end of comma separated list'
+                    me.reqValue(closer) #we *require* the closer or throw error break # ok, end of comma separated list' end if
-                #end if

             #end if